-Descriptive statistics for vital sign parameters (systolic and diastolic blood pressure, pulse rate, respiratory rate, and body temperature), changes from baseline and the percentage of abnormal values will be summarized by visit and treatment group.
+Descriptive statistics for vital sign parameters (systolic and diastolic blood pressure, pulse rate, respiratory rate, and body temperature) and changes from baseline will be summarized by visit and dose level.

 Subject data listings of each parameter will be provided.
 Abnormal values will be flagged and identified as those outside (above or below) the normal range.
 Reference (normal) ranges for vital signs parameters are defined as following: